-The Remuneration Committee is comprised of four independent Non-Executive Directors.
+The Remuneration Committee is comprised of three independent Non-Executive Directors.
 The Committee is chaired by Graham Martin, with Peter Bacchus and Gabriel Smith as the other members.

 The role of the Committee is to assist the Board to fulfil its responsibility to shareholders to ensure that:

 - remuneration policy and practices of the Company are designed to support strategy and promote long-term sustainable success, reward fairly and responsibly, with a clear link to corporate and individual performance, having regard to statutory and regulatory requirements; and